MelSwell/reel-reviews-backend/README.md

 ## Usage

-Create a user account ro login with an existing account from the seeds
+Create a user account or login with an existing account from the seeds

 New users will not have any reviewed movies associated with them; use the search feature to find movies to review